Probate & Administration of Estates

 If there is no will then the person(s) entitled to administer the estate is determined in accordance with a legal order of priority.
 The Intestacy Rules will apply to this situation.

 The Intestacy Rules change every so often, and so it is very important that you have good, up to date, legal advice if a loved on has died without leaving a will.
-The longer you leave it, the more difficult it can be to sort out someone's estate after they have died.
+The longer you leave it, the more likely it is that damaging disputes between family members can start, and the more difficult it can be to sort out someone's estate after they have died.